 William Elliot = Will.
 A lobbyist who romances Anne.

-Why I Love This Version
+Why I Love This Version of Persuasion

 It seems hard to find adaptations of Persuasion that are not filled with huge amounts of foul language and sexual content.
 So I love Jamison’s clean adaptation with her modern changes to include 3 NEW characters to the story.
 Jack is Neil’s brother who buys Anne’s family home, Linda is Jack’s wife who joins the Stake Choir with Anne, and Marcy is Anne’s roommate.
 They all serve as the conscience for our romantic leads prodding them in the right direction much as the reader would like to do.